 Grey seal (Halichoerus grypus)

 The grey seal is much larger than the harbour seal.
 Adults are usually 2,5 m in length and weigh around 300 kg.
 The male is much larger then the female, with a higher nose, bigger head and nearly monochrome dark grey fur.
+While males are larger, females live longer.
+A male’s life expectancy is about 20-25 years but that of a female is 30-35 years.
 From September to November the females give birth to one pup, that usually measures 80 cm long and weighs around 12 kg.
 At birth, the pups are covered in long, white hair but after 3–4 weeks the animal moults and its grey coat appears.
 In the meantime, the pups stay on the shore, feeding on milk from their mothers.

 As soon as the pups can look after themselves, the mating season starts for the pubescent seals.
 The males fight with one another for the right to mate with the females.
 Usually, the strongest male with the best stamina and the biggest fat supply wins the battle.